-Before telling Prince the actual time he would serve, Madam Justice said to Prince, “Mr. Prince, you did express remorse.
+Before telling Wyatt Prince the actual time he would serve, Madam Justice said to Prince, “Mr. Prince, you did express remorse.
 You turned to face the family members of Mr. Rouxel’s family in the courtroom and said how sorry you were.
 I believe that you were sincere in your remorse.”

 Yet again, really?
 Is Madam Justice joking?
 Please consider:

-I now say to Madam Justice, “Somebody had to correct the record; consider it corrected.”
+I now say to Madam Justice.
+Somebody had to correct the record.
+Consider it corrected.

-In summation of Madam Justice’s twaddle in her Oral Reasons for Sentence, I further say, “If clear and direct talk was a furnace, she would have to move to the Caribbean every winter, and if logic was a pair of galoshes, she would be running around with wet feet every time it rained.”
+In summation of Madam Justice’s twaddle in her Oral Reasons for Sentence, I further say.
+If clear and direct talk was a furnace, she would have to move to the Caribbean every winter.
+And if logic was a pair of galoshes, she would be running around with wet feet every time it rained.

 Justice Susan Griffin has damaged the cause of justice

 Madam Justice can always find a legal loophole with which to bring suit against me.
-If she does, and wins, it will be a Pyrrhic victory because this blog posting will live forever on the internet, and I am a broke old pensioner.
-Besides, with her actions detailed for all to see, I will win the ensuing internet PR battle and will then promote the truth from the distant corners of the internet, and gain greater distribution of my book by billing it as “the book the courts don’t want you to read.”
+If she does, and wins, it will be a Pyrrhic victory.
+That’s because this blog posting will live forever on the internet.
+As well, I am a broke old pensioner.
+There is no money to be gotten from me.

 I can’t help but wonder…

-How would Justice Susan Griffin have treated me in her courtroom if she thought of me as a less marginalized person, and therefore, less victimizable by her?
-Would she have insulted me as she did if I hadn’t have lived in the hood or if I hadn’t have counted among my friends IV drug users and working girls?
+How would Justice Susan Griffin have treated me in her courtroom if she thought of me as less marginalized.
+Would she have been fair to me then, viewing me as less victimizable by her?
+Would she have insulted me as she did if I hadn’t have lived in the hood.
+How about if I hadn’t have counted among my friends IV drug users and working girls?